LxChris/Data_Science_with_Finance/README.md

   - Requirements:
     - [x] 1.
 Underscore is not allowed in a variable name, and it is only allowed in dataFrame.
     - [x] 2.
 Detailed the comment, arguments and return.
     - [x] 3.
 Plot share price data and then normalized it.
-Calculate the change rate for each data.
+Calcuklate the change rate for each data.
 Check whether breaking news would have a huge impact o share price.
     - [x] 4.
 Explorer `Januaray Effect`.
 Use the histogram to summarize the change rate.
 - 05/03/2019: Add `fig` folder to store figure used in jupyter notebook.
 Comments for each function have been added.
 Basic_Analysis ETA: 05/04/2019.
 - 05/04/2019: `Basic_Analysis` Done。Next targets：GARCH model and the Fama-French model.